foldda/charian/README.md

 **Class Rda**

-The Rda class is modeled as a "container" object which internally has a multidimensional storage space.
-Inside the space, each storage location is addressed by an integer array index[^3].
+The Rda class is modeled as a "container" object provides a multidimensional space for storing data, where each storage location in the space is uniquely addressed by an integer array index[^3].
 A client uses the following Getter/Setter methods for accessing a data item for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```csharp